 As staff Governor I am acutely aware of the issues and challenges that face us on a day to day basis and with my community hat on I am always keen to ensure that Malbank has a creative and positive effect on Nantwich.

-Tara Sanchez - Clerk to the Governors
+Cheryl Jackson - Clerk to the Governors

 Role and responsibilities of the Governing Body.